 Psychedelics: How to steer a trip wherever you want

-The first "serious" psychedelic experience usually follows a pattern: Unconscious contents appear on the conscious mind, and you must confront them.
-After you’ve defeated your inner enemy, you’ll reach a state of inner placidity.
+The first "serious" psychedelic experience usually follows this pattern: Unconscious contents emerge on the conscious mind, and you must confront them.
+Once you’ve defeated your inner enemy, you’ll reach a profoundly placid state of mind.
 From then on, the trip will slowly fade.
-Well, that is, if you have defeated this inner enemy: Otherwise you might have a bad time.
+Well, that is, if you've succeeded in defeating this inner enemy: Otherwise you might have a bad time.
 However, this is very unusual.
-It usually happens to people who have lots of unconscious stuff that is too overwhelming for them to deal with.
+It usually happens to people who have lots of unconscious stuff that are too overwhelming for them to deal with.

-Fortunately, the psychedelic distortion of reality does not only affect your perceptions, but also greatly increases your ability to overcome your conditionings.
-Therefore, it becomes quite easier to get rid of these traumatic contents in your unconscious and reach this "clean state"e; that feels like you are seeing the world for the first time.
+Fortunately, psychedelic distortions of reality do not just affect your perceptions.
+They also greatly increase your ability to overcome your conditionings.
+Therefore, it becomes quite easier to get rid of these traumatic contents in your unconscious and reach this "clean state"e; in which it feels like you were experiencing the world for the first time.

 Sometimes this process feels like a superfast psychotherapy session.
 We can deeply change through psychedelics.
 We become able to reconsider our own life from radically different points of view.
-Since we can deconstruct both ourselves and our environment, we can truly deal with our concerns and reconsider the way we’re running our lives.
+Since we become able to deconstruct both ourselves and our environment, we can truly deal with our concerns and reconsider the way we’re running our lives.
 This is also a little risky.
-Questioning your whole life experience and realizing you don’t actually want the life you have, can become quite an earthquake.
+Questioning your whole life experience and realizing you don’t actually want the life you have, can turn into quite an earthquake.
 You might end up changing your whole life course.

-An important feature these substances have is that they stimulate and solidify imagination, to a point that anything we can imagine might become as real as anything we usually perceive through our senses.
-In the deepest levels we may have visions that make the "normal" world disappear, we may feel our body and identity change and dissolve, we can explore impossible realities or unknown strata of reality… Possibilities are endless, and ultimately driven by the machinery of our unconscious mind.
+An important feature these substances have is that they stimulate and solidify imagination, to a point that anything we can imagine might become as real as the things we normally perceive through our senses.
+In the deepest levels we may have visions that totally occlude standard reality.
+We may feel our body and identity transform and dissolve.
+We could explore impossible realities or otherwise unknown strata of reality… Possibilities are endless, and ultimately driven by the machinery of our unconscious mind.

 And there we have the key to steer this kind of experience: It is built by our unconscious mind